The Best Toddler Travel Bed

 I find that hotels always have beds that are sooo high off the ground!
 I was constantly worried that my son was going to fall out of the bed until I found this product.
 These inflatable bed rails are the perfect travel option.
 They keep my restless sleeper from taking a tumble in the night and are super easy to set up and pack.

-The Shrunks also makes an inflatable toddler bed that has gotten rave reviews from my friends who own one!
+The Shrunks also makes a shrunks inflatable toddler bed that has gotten rave reviews from my friends who own one!
 A great option especially for things like camping or hotel rooms where there aren’t extra mattresses lying around.

-Do you have any favorite travel bed options for toddlers?
+What do you think is the best toddler travel bed??
+I’d love to hear your favorites!
 Drop me a line in the comments below and let me know!
 I always love to hear what you think.

 Safe travels and wishing everyone a good nights rest!